grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### Developing New UI Architectures

-For really new architectures, the `UI` base class,  the [GenericUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/DecoratorUI.h) helper class or the `GUI` class (describe before), have to be subclassed.
-Note that a lot of classes described in the [Some useful UI classes for developers](#some-useful-ui-classes-and-tools-for-developers) section can also be subclassed or possibly enriched with additional code.
+For really new architectures, the `UI` base class,  the [GenericUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/DecoratorUI.h) helper class or the `GUI` class (described before), have to be subclassed.
+Note that a lot of classes presented in the [Some useful UI classes for developers](#some-useful-ui-classes-and-tools-for-developers) section can also be subclassed or possibly enriched with additional code.

 #### Developing New Audio Architectures

 The `audio` base class has to be subclassed and each method implemented for the given audio hardware.
 In some cases the audio driver can adapt to the required number of DSP inputs/outputs (like the [JACK](https://jackaudio.org) audio system for instance which can open any number of virtual audio ports).
 But in general, the number of hardware audio inputs/outputs may not exactly match the DSP ones.
 This is the responsability of the audio driver to adapt to this situation.
-The [dsp_adapter](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp-adapter.h) `dsp` decorator can help in this situation.
+The [dsp_adapter](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp-adapter.h) `dsp` decorator can help in this case.

 #### Developing a New Soundfile Loader